Proof that diversifying your investments is a no-brainer (PLUS two types of products to avoid like the plague)

 Everyone should have at least three months’ salary saved in cash, which they can access easily in an emergency.

-Those who are particularly cautious, and those on the verge of retirement, should probably have a larger cash reserve than that.
+Those who are particularly anxious, and those on the verge of retirement, should probably have a larger cash reserve than that.